 * To learn more about this side effect, see the “Side effects explained” section below.

 In most cases, these side effects should be temporary.
-And some may be easily managed.
+Some may be easily managed, too.
 But if you have symptoms that are ongoing or bother you, talk with your doctor or pharmacist.
-And don’t stop taking Janumet or Janumet XR unless your doctor recommends it.
+And do not stop taking Janumet or Janumet XR unless your doctor recommends it.

 These drugs may cause mild side effects other than those listed above.
 For details, see the prescribing information for Janumet and Janumet XR.